jdgamsterdam/Drupal_CiviCRM/README.md

 5. customdevmodules.bat
    These are all the specific "extra" modules that you like to use in your development or production environment for testing

+5.5 NOT Included currentdevelopment.bat - This refers to specific settings for your current projects you are working on .

 6. d10civi.bat
    This contains all the small necessary changes that are need to get CiviCRM to install and work.